lineality/Online_Voting_Using_One_Time_Pads/README.md

 ##### Online_Voting_Using_One_Time_Pads

 # Voting, Decision, & Consensus Systems in Networks and in General
-#### project context decision making between participants and multiple components
+#### Project-Context Decision-Making Involving Participants and Components

 # Contents: